hayone1/microcloud-automated/infra-template/custom/README.md

 |Ubuntu-24-04-lts|

 ### Disk partitioning
+- Whatever disk you want to use should be unmounted before using it for microcloud.command.
 - you can partition your disks using parted and mkfs eg to partition disk into 2 parts:
 ``` shell